 In September 2005, the Emerging Issues Task Force issued Issue No. 04-13 (EITF 04-13), "Accounting for Purchases and Sales of Inventory with the Same Counterparty."
 The EITF concluded that inventory purchases and sales transactions with the same counterparty should be combined for accounting purposes if they were entered into in contemplation of each other.
 The EITF provided indicators to be considered for purposes of determining whether such transactions are entered into in contemplation of each other.
 Guidance was also provided on the circumstances under which nonmonetary exchanges of inventory within the same line of business should be recognized at fair value.
-EITF 04-13 will be effective in reporting periods beginning after March 15, 2006.
-The adoption of EITF 04-13 will cause inventory purchases and sales under buy/sell transactions, which were recorded gross as purchases and sales, to be treated as inventory exchanges.
+EITF 04-13 is effective in reporting periods beginning after March 15, 2006.
 We have not entered into the type of transactions covered under EITF 04-13, so we do not expect EITF 04-13 to have a material impact on our results of operations, financial condition or cash flows.